Skip to content

 You need to review these privacy policies to understand the following to achieve GDPR compliance:

-• Whether it sells personal data to third parties
+• Does it sell or share personal data to third parties

-• Appropriate technical and organizational measures are taken to protect personal data.
+• What technical and organizational measures are taken to protect personal data

-In addition to the Privacy Policy of the relevant app, you also need to have a data processing agreement [DPA], which is often a part of the Terms and Conditions.
+• Along with the app’s Privacy Policy, you also need to look at the provided data processing agreement (DPA), which is often a part of the Terms and Conditions.

 In accordance with the storage limitation under the GDPR, the third-party app should retain personal data only so long as it is necessary and proportionate.